Diane Keaton: 1990–1999: Mature roles and reunion with Woody Allen

 Also in 1996, Keaton starred as Bessie, a woman with leukemia, in Marvin's Room, an adaptation of the play by Scott McPherson.
 Meryl Streep played her estranged sister, Lee, and had also initially been considered for the role of Bessie.
 The film also starred Leonardo DiCaprio as Lee's rebellious son.
 Roger Ebert wrote, "Streep and Keaton, in their different styles, find ways to make Lee and Bessie into much more than the expression of their problems."
 Keaton earned a third Academy Award nomination for the film, which was critically acclaimed.
 She said the role's biggest challenge was understanding the mentality of a person with a terminal illness.
 Keaton next starred in The Only Thrill (1997) opposite her Baby Boom co-star Sam Shephard, and had a supporting role in The Other Sister (1999).

-In 1999, Keaton narrated the one-hour public radio documentary "If I Get Out Alive", the first to focus on the conditions and brutality young people face in the adult correctional system.
+In 1999, she narrated the one-hour public radio documentary "If I Get Out Alive", the first to focus on the conditions and brutality young people face in the adult correctional system.
 The program, produced by Lichtenstein Creative Media, aired on public radio stations across the country and was honored with a First Place National Headliner Award and a Casey Medal for Meritorious Journalism.